Short-Term International Visit Requests: Information for UC San Diego Faculty and Staff

-Be sure to notify the OIA Director if anyone within your unit has expressed interest in meeting with the proposed visitors.
+Be sure to notify OIA if anyone within your unit has expressed interest in meeting with the proposed visitors.
 Mutual interest is a primary factor used to determine whether to approve of a visit request.

 Guidance on Hosting International Visitors